 Email our Education Manager for details.

-At BlackRock, we develop programming that enriches the lives of our students, prompts social dialogue, promotes individual expression, and narrows the achievement gap through a combined art and literacy experience.
+At BlackRock, we develop programming that enriches the lives of students, prompts social dialogue, promotes individual expression, and narrows the achievement gap through a combined art and literacy experience.

 Read more about our latest grant-winning program, BlackRock in a Box and the ground-breaking documentary project, The Finding Fellowship Series.